JeromeTH/Increased-Online-Aggression-During-COVID-19-Lockdowns/README.md

 Other files are supplementary files that are imported as a python extension for the main analysis files.

+## Causal Analysis using STATA

+We performed our causal analysis using the STATA BE 17.0 software, to replicate this section, one need to install the STATA software.
+Each .dta includes 4600 datapoints that corresponds to one datapoint in each 50 states for 92 weeks.

+One can follow the STATA command file to replicate the causal analysis performed in this study.

 ## References
 1. Dorottya Demszky, D.M.-A., Jeongwoo Ko, Alan Cowen, Gaurav Nemade, Sujith Rav, Go Emotions: A Dataset of Fine-Grained Emotions.
 Association of Computational Linguistics (ACL), 2020.